mnadejde/NeuralVerbLexiconModel/README.md

 =========================

 Scripts for extracting context of source verbs (either window-based or following dependency relations).
-Context is used as input to a feed-forward neural network (NPLM).
+Context is used as input to a feed-forward neural network (NPLM http://nlg.isi.edu/software/nplm/) to predict the target verb.

 Different contexts for a Neural Verb Lexicon Model were evaluated for reranking nbest list produced by syntax-based MT system.
 Paper presented at IWSLT: